 With Stellar, an account set-up cost is $.40 and transaction cost, $.0000025.
 It becomes beneficial for businesses that offer services to small and medium enterprises.

-With Stellar, companies can connect to a network of regulated financial services globally, and make transactions using a modern, instant and low-cost payment framework.
-It also makes any asset or currency tradeable on the network to ensure interoperability between all participants.
+With Stellar, companies can connect to a network of regulated financial services globally, and make transactions using a modern, instant, and low-cost payment framework.
+Additionally, it makes any asset or currency tradeable on the network to ensure interoperability between all participants.